Calorie Calculator

 Should I eat back exercise calories?

 Most people overestimate exercise calories burned.
-If weight loss stalls, you can add back 25-50% of exercise calories, but focus on consistent activity.
+If weight loss stalls, you can add back 25-50% of exercise calories, but focus on consistent activity and accurate tracking.
+Our calculator provides realistic exercise calorie burn estimates to help you make informed decisions.

 How accurate are calorie calculators?

 Calculators provide estimates within 10-20% accuracy.
-Individual metabolism varies.
+Individual metabolism varies based on genetics, hormones, and other factors.
 Track your weight for 2-3 weeks and adjust calories based on actual results.
+Our calculator uses multiple formulas to give you a range of estimates.

 Should I track calories forever?